davidkjeremiah/REST-APIs-Webscraping-and-Working-with-Files/lab_Requests_HTTP.md

 ### Status codes
 HTTP status codes indicate if the HTTP requests successfully completed.
 The code values are in the range of a **100 - 599** and are grouped by purpose.
 The status message, such as 'OK', is a text representation of the status code.
 We've many times encountered such during our web browsing, where the pages we tried to access displayed 404 (not found) error, or 505 (server not responding) error.
 These are HTTP status codes with their text representations.

-As shown in the figure below, there are five groups of status code:
+There are five groups of status code:
 * **Information** messages are grouped from 100 - 199
 * **Successful** messages are grouped from 200 - 299
 * **Redirection** messages are grouped from 300 - 399